cameronabrams/python-exercises/01/README.md

 ## Programming Concepts

-The main concept this assignment teaches is file input.
+The main concept this assignment demonstrates is file input.
 With reference to `seed.py`, we first import the `fileinput` module:
 ```
 import fileinput
 ```